Counting quintic fields with genus number one: Introduction

-Our main result concerning counting genus number one fields is the following: \begin{theorem} \end{theorem} \begin{corollary} The proportion of quintic fields with $i$ complex embeddings having genus number one equals
+Our main result concerning counting genus number one fields is the following: \begin{theorem} \end{theorem} \begin{corollary} The proportion of quintic fields with $i$ pairs of complex embeddings having genus number one equals

-\end{corollary} Although the number above (which is approximately $0.999935$) is quite close to $1$, this implies that a positive proportion of quintic fields have class number divisible by $5$.
+\end{corollary} Although the number above (which is independent of $i$ and approximately equal to $0.999935$) is quite close to $1$, this implies that a positive proportion of quintic fields have class number divisible by $5$.
 (Note that since $g_K$ divides the narrow class number and $g_K$ is a power of $5$, we also have that $g_K$ divides the class number.)
-In fact, our methods yield the following stronger result: \begin{theorem} Given any $k\geq 0$, there is a positive proportion of quintic fields with genus number equal to $5^k$, and hence with class number divisible by $5^k$. \end{theorem} We also prove the following: \begin{theorem} The average of the genus number taken over all quintic fields of a given signature is constant. \end{theorem}
+In fact, our methods yield the following stronger result: \begin{theorem} Given any $k\geq 0$, there is a positive proportion of quintic fields with genus number equal to $5^k$, and hence with class number divisible by $5^k$. \end{theorem} We also prove the following: \begin{theorem} The average of the genus number taken over all quintic fields of a given signature is finite.
+In particular, we have